yasiryagi/helpdesk/roles/storage-lead/README.md

   working-groups:terminateApplication        Terminates given working group application.
 Requires lead access. working-groups:updateRewardAccount         Updates the worker/lead reward account (requires current role account to be selected) working-groups:updateRoleAccount           Updates the worker/lead role account.
-Requires member controller account to be selected working-groups:updateWorkerReward          Change given worker's reward (amount only).
+Requires member controller account to be selected working-groups:updateRoleStorage           Updates the associated worker storage working-groups:updateWorkerReward          Change given worker's reward (amount only).
 Requires lead access.
 ```

+## Set Vouchers Limits
+Starting with `sumer`, the Storage Lead is also responsible for handling channel owners quotas.
+If requested, and approved, this can (for now) only be done by using the [extrinsics tab](https://testnet.joystream.org/#/extrinsics) (which requires you to enable the "Fully featured" view in settings), and selecting `dataDirectory`.

+Note that the quotas are on the `channel` level, not `member`.
+You can also check the current voucher limits in the [chain state tab](https://testnet.joystream.org/#/chainstate).